lukaszkups/lukaszkups.net/lukaszkups.net/contents/notes--list/list/2019-02-02-when-everybody-plays-we-all-win.md

 active: 2
 ---

-> DISCLAIMER: I'm not associated in any way with Microsoft, and this article is just my own opinion, without 3rd party ingerention
+> DISCLAIMER: I'm not associated in any way with Microsoft or its competitors and this article is just my own opinion, without any 3rd party influence

 Today I've learnt that Microsoft has been working on something called *Adaptive Controller* which aims specifically into disabled people who wants to play games in most comfortable way.